Permissions Guide

 Company List Response

-, permissions are also returned as bitfield integers:
+In /user/companies, permissions are also returned as bitfield integers:

 {